 One of my favorite ways to introduce science to my children is through nature walks.
 Nature walks allow for hands-on learning, observation, and conversation.
 Not only that, it allows my children to appreciate and have a love for their natural surroundings.

 Nature walks do not need to be complicated.
-As a mom with three young children, I need to be close to home.
-In order for my family to plan nature walks in our week, it has to be easy.
+As a mom with four young children, I need to be close to home.
+In order for my family to plan nature walks in our week, it has to be easy or it just won’t happen.
 Many times all my family does is step outside!
 Our own neighborhood has its own natural treasures to find.

 One very windy day, a small evergreen tree caught the attention of my 1yr. old.
 It was swaying in the wind, almost inviting her to come over and inspect it.
 She stood there for awhile, just touching the pine needles and smiling.
 Nature observation happened right in our own backyard (Of course not everything in nature can be touched!
 Watch small children closely.)

-In our area, maple seeds blanket the area.
+In our area, maple seeds blanket the area in the fall.
 Since these seeds are everywhere we look, I had my daughter grab a handful so that we could observe them.
 What were these things?
 Why do you think they have the long “tail”?
 What happens when we throw one up in the air?

 Then we removed the covering to find the seed.
 What color is the seed?
 What do you think will grow from this seed?
 What does a seed need in order to grow?
 These were some of the questions that were asked as we observed maple seeds right in our own backyard.